jackokring/thing/README.md

 in your Flatpack install.

 You don't need to log in to launch from within IntelliJ IDEA, but by default it doesn't access your saved worlds.
+Important if you have things set up for some testing.

 ### Prism Launcher